seqweb/seqweb/docs/seqweb_overview.md

 This means in particular that extensions can be entirely implemented and hosted entirely independently by anyone at any time, thus removing material coordination barriers to diverse contributions.

-For example a set of specialized relationships between sequences could be identified by an academic researcher, embodied as a knowledge graph maintained at their home institution, and made fully available via federation with SeqWeb -- all without requiring any operational support from either SeqWeb or the OEIS.
+For example a set of specialized relationships between sequences could be identified by an academic researcher, embodied as a knowledge graph maintained at their home institution, and made fully available via SeqWeb federation -- all without requiring any operational support from either SeqWeb or the OEIS.

 **Discoveries** SeqWeb will enable and encourage new sorts of explorations.
 For example sequence "transforms" are an important longstanding concept in the OEIS.
 But today the only way to express these relationships is with natural language text commentary like "a(n) is the Möbius transform of the primes."
 With  SeqWeb this could be modeled definitively by a triple like
 ```